 - Epsom salt

 Apples are rich in fiber, which passes through your intestines undigested and promotes regular bowel movements (1).
 Apples also contain another soluble fiber called pectin, which has laxative effects.
 It reduces the colon transit time, treats constipation, and improves digestive health as well (2).
-Pulpy apple juice also works.
+Pulpy apple juice is one of the top foods that help you poop.

 Even apple cider vinegar is considered a good cure for constipation.
 Though there is no scientific research yet, certain sources claim that it acts as a laxative.